rebing/graphql-laravel/README.md

 ### Resolver middleware

-These are **GraphQL specific resolver middlewares** and are only conceptually related to Laravels "HTTP middleware".
+These are **GraphQL specific resolver middlewares** and are only conceptually related to Laravel's "HTTP middleware".
 The main difference:

-- Laravels HTTP middleware:
+- Laravel's HTTP middleware:
   - works on the schema / route level
   - is compatible with any regular Laravel HTTP middleware
   - is the same for all queries/mutations in a schema